intersystems-community/vscode-objectscript/docs/RunDebug.md

 ## Troubleshooting Debugger Issues

-If you are experiencing issues using the debugger, please follow these steps before opening an issue on GitHub:
+If you are experiencing issues using the debugger, please follow these steps before opening an issue on GitHub.
+Note that the trace global may contain confidential information, so you should review the contents and mask/remove anything that you want to keep private.

 1. Open a terminal on your server and `zn` to the namespace containing the class or routine you are debugging.
 2. Run the command `Kill ^IRIS.Temp.Atelier("debug")`, then `Set ^IRIS.Temp.Atelier("debug") = 1` to turn on the Atelier API debug logging feature.
 If you are on Caché or Ensemble, the global is `^CacheTemp.ISC.Atelier("debug")`.